AppField/media-analysis-pipeline/README.md

 __HDFS__

-As mentioned earlier, all of the data gets saved in raw format (complete HTML of the website) to a HDFS Filesystem.
+As mentioned earlier, all of the data gets saved in raw format (complete HTML of the website) to a hadoop filesystem (HDFS).
 This consists of:
 - namenode(s)
     - responsible for orchestrating datanodes
 - datanode(s):